 Ontario Out-of-Country Bursary for Students who are Deaf or Hard of Hearing

-The Ontario Out-of-Country Bursary for Students who are Deaf or Hard of Hearing assists postsecondary students who are deaf, deafened, and hard of hearing with their educational costs.
-It’s for students attending a postsecondary school located outside of Canada studying at 40% or more of a full-time course load in a program where the only language of instruction is American Sign Language (ASL) or Langues de Signes Québécoises (LSQ).
+The Ontario Out-of-Country Bursary for Students who are Deaf or Hard of Hearing assists postsecondary students who are Deaf, deaf, deafened, and hard of hearing with their educational costs.
+It’s for students attending a postsecondary school located outside of Canada studying at 40% or more of a full-time course load in an eligible program where the only or principal language of instruction is American Sign Language (ASL) or Langues de Signes Québécoises (LSQ).

 How much can I get